Restoring wetland habitats for Suffolk's amphibians

 In particular, our Conservation Adivsers support Private Nature Reserve (PNR) owners and County Wildlife Site (CWS) managers to restore and create ponds specifically targetted to provide habitat for endangered great crested newt, natterjack toad and other rare amphibians.

-We've restored and created hundreds of freshwater ponds across the county, hosted workshops and projects with rural communities, and supported neighbourhoods to become more amphibian-friendly by rewilding areas with aquatic habitat, long grass and shelter.
+We've adviced the restoration and creation hundreds of freshwater ponds across the county, hosted workshops and projects with rural communities, and supported neighbourhoods to become more amphibian-friendly by rewilding areas with aquatic habitat, long grass, and wildlife shelters.

 Campaigning for nature-positive policy